donia-lab/MetaBGC/README.md

 	J. --cpu, required=False: Number of CPU threads to use (Def.=4).
 	```

-2. Search will produce the same output as the Cluster command described above.
+2. Search will produce the same output as the Cluster command described above and all the intermediate files from each step.

 ## License